RU-Automated-Reasoning-Group/ReGuS/README.md

 ```
 ReGuS would be able to run on Highway environment.

-### Karel Snack
+### Karel UpDown-StairClimber

-Similar to the Highway Environment adaptation, we again use the Karel script as the existing template and reuse the code for the Karel OneStroke task.
+Similar to the Highway Environment adaptation, we again use the Karel script as the existing template and reuse the code for the Karel UpDown-StairClimber task.
 ```
 Karel Script
 |    dsl_karel.py